More Iran oil post-sanctions, aimed at Asia, may hurt Iraq

 By Rania El Gamal, Nidhi Verma and Charlie Zhu

-DUBAI/NEW DELHI/HONG KONG A possible surge in Iranian oil exports from an end to sanctions will reboot a struggle between top Middle East producers for Asian buyers, with Iraq looking the most vulnerable.
+DUBAI/NEW DELHI/HONG KONG, March 31 A possible surge in Iranian oil exports from an end to sanctions will reboot a struggle between top Middle East producers for Asian buyers, with Iraq looking the most vulnerable.

 The latest twist to the saga of aggressive marketing is the world oil glut and low prices, likely to fall more with added Iranian crude, making Tehran's battle for market share tougher.